DESCRIPTION OF TESTS

 This test determines the organic matter in a rootzone mix, usually for golf greens.
 The USGA no longer recommends a value for the organic matter in a greensmix, however this test is primarly used as a quality control test to determine if the organic matter established in the mix design is close to the organic matter in on-site field mixes.

-Organic Matter Test of Peat and Other Organic Soils.
+Organic Matter Test of Peat and Other Organic Soils

-The USGA recommends that the peat used in a greensmix should have a minimum of 85% organic matter by weight.
-Organic composts do not have too meet this requirement but should be allowed to age for one year, be non-phytotoxic, and the mix must meet physical property recommendations.
+The USGA recommends that the peat used in a greensmix should have a minimum of 85% organic matter content by weight and should be screened to no larger than 0.25 inches (6.4 mm).
+Organic composts, if used, should meet the requirements found in "USGA Recommendations for a Method of Putting Green Construction," and the mix must meet physical property recommendations.
 The organic matter plays an important role in the physical quality of a greensmix.

-Gravel Particle Size Analysis.
+Gravel Particle Size Analysis

-When the intermediate layer is not used, a minimum 4" layer of 1-4mm intermediate layer (90% minimum) is placed above the gravel, the 12" rootzone mix is placed above the intermediate layer.
-When the intermediate layer is not used, a 4" layer of 1/4 X 1/8" (6.3 X 3.2mm) gravel is placed above the drain tile.
+When the intermediate layer is not used, a minimum 4" layer of 1/4 X 1/8" (6.3 X 3.2mm) gravel is placed above the drain tile.
 The 12" rootzone mix is placed above the gravel.
-The gravel has to pass the bridging and permeability criteria with the sand and a uniformity test.
+The gravel has to pass bridging and permeability factors with the sand and a uniformity factor.
 The gravel particle size test determines if the gravel used for these two methods passes USGA requirements which are based on adequate drainage and prevention of rootzone particle migrating into the gravel.

 This test includes a physical and particle size analysis including pH and USGA recommendations for a topdressing sand.
 If the topdressing is a sand:peat mix we also run an organic matter test.
 The USGA recommended range for a topdressing sand is 1.0-0.15mm.
 The USGA has recognized for many years that the medium sand fraction is the best sand fraction for a topdressing sand.

-Bunker (Trap) Sand Test.
+Bunker (Trap) Sand Test

 The USGA recommends seven factors when selecting a bunker sand.
-They are particle size, particle shape and penetrometer value, crusting potential, chemical reaction (pH) and hardness, infiltration rate (>20in/hr.), color, and playability.
+They are particle size; particle shape and penetrometer value; crusting potential; chemical reaction (pH) and hardness; infiltration rate (>20in/hr.); color; and playability.
 This is our complete bunker sand test.
 These tests predict the overall playing quality and maintenance of a bunker sand.